 From Mar 1908 to Mar 1913, Bourne missed 169 of 740 roll call votes, which is 22.8%.
-This is better than the median of 25.5% among the lifetime records of senators serving in Mar 1913.
+This is on par with the median of 25.5% among the lifetime records of senators serving in Mar 1913.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000

 - Biographical Directory of the United States Congress for the photo